grenaud/dice/README.md

 	       chr1:518593-712340

-[freq ..]    : A set of tab-separated files containing derived allele frequencies from different panel
+[freq ..]    : A set of tab-separated files containing derived allele frequencies from different panel populations.
-               populations.
 The user must specify which panel should be used as the contaminant panel and the anchor panel.
+If the user is planning to run the 3-pop method, she/he should also specify which is the admixing anchor panel.

 For example: